ChenBracha/devops-final-project/DEPLOYMENT.md

 **What happens:**
 - K3d creates a K3s (lightweight Kubernetes) cluster
 - Runs inside Docker containers
-- Port 8889 on your laptop maps to port 80 in the cluster
+- Port 8080 on your laptop maps to port 80 in the cluster (Budget App)
+- Port 8443 on your laptop maps to port 443 in the cluster (ArgoCD UI)

 ### Step 2: Install ArgoCD